christian-draeger/pact-example/README.md

 requirements regarding a producer API better then the Consumer itself?

 #### prerequisites on consumer side
-First let's add the relevant **Pact** dependency for our use-case to the consumer applications *pom.xml*
+First let's add the relevant **Pact** dependency for our use-case to the consumer applications *pom.xml*.
+I'm using the [pact-jvm-consumer-java8](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-consumer-java8) dependency here _(an extension for the pact DSL provided by [pact-jvm-consumer](https://github.com/DiUS/pact-jvm/blob/master/pact-jvm-consumer))_ because it provides a nice lambda based DSL for use with Junit to build consumer tests.

 ``` xml
 <dependency>
 	<groupId>au.com.dius</groupId>